Sarah Burton Is Donating Alexander McQueen’s Unused Archive To Design Students

 Advertisement

 This kind of waste-not mentality is part of McQueen’s DNA.
 In the 24 years Burton has been with McQueen, she’s never seen a single bolt of fabric be thrown away.
 “The ethos at Alexander McQueen means that everything we use in researching and designing collections has always been archived and stored,” Burton said in a press release.
 Thanks to Burton, 14 universities across Wales, England, and Scotland have already gained access to McQueen’s unused materials.
-One University of Westminster design student, Steven Stokey-Daley, has already utilized the archive for his final project, which includes a raglan trench coat in tattersall check, a fabric that the brand previously used to create a now sold-out rose-embellished men’s button-down.
-“You go into studying fashion fantasizing about making your final collection, but you have no idea what it’s going to cost,” Stokey-Daley told Vogue.
-Before the donation, he calculated that his show could cost him up to 15,000 GBP (roughly $25,700 CAD).
+One University of Westminster design student, Steven Stokey-Daley, has already utilised the archive for his final project, which includes a raglan trench coat in tattersall check, a fabric that the brand previously used to create a now sold-out rose-embellished men’s button-down.
+“You go into studying fashion fantasising about making your final collection, but you have no idea what it’s going to cost,” Stokey-Daley told Vogue.
+Before the donation, he calculated that his show could cost him up to £15,000.

 In addition to providing a financial cushion, the McQueen donation will also reduce the environmental impact of producing clothing.